Pancho/sproo/README.md

-# fiu
+# Sproo

-A WebComponent framework consisting of only a fiu files.
+A WebComponent framework consisting of only a few files.
 NPM be damned.